First time orienteering? No problem, we're here to help.

 Beginning O-courses are typically between 1.5 and 3 km long.
 Control points are normally placed at trail intersections and along easy-to-follow linear features like trails or streams.

-- The start of the course is marked on your map with a triangle, and the finish with a double circle.
-Often these are the same location (as in the example).
+The start of the course is marked on your map with a triangle, and the finish with a double circle.
+Often these are the same location, and printed on top of each other, as in the example below.

 Have a look at the map below.